Why transporting fresh meat and fish in a non-temperature controlled vehicles is a health hazard

 - Vehicles – Temperature controlled vehicles must be regularly maintained, cleaned and checked to ensure they are operating at the right temperature.
 Failure to transport fresh meat and fish at the right temperature could result in the growth of bacteria making it dangerous for humans to eat.

-- Transportation Process – As the meat and fish is being loaded and unloaded into the transportation vehicle is it undertaken in a safe way to prevent damage or cross contamination through for example raw and cooked produce.
+- Transportation Process – As the meat and fish are being loaded and unloaded into the transportation vehicle is it undertaken in a safe way to prevent damage or cross-contamination through for example raw and cooked produce.

 - Records Management – Written procedures should be formulated to ensure that food is safely transported, and staff not only have access to these procedures, but they are familiar with them.

 Temperature controlled vehicles can vary in terms of the food they are designed to transport and the temperature.
 Some vehicles are designed for cooling while others are meant for freezing so it is important that the correct vehicle is used to transport meat and fish.

 The above processes and procedures are normally outlined within the company HACCP Plan.
 (Hazard Analysis & Critical Control Points).